 Enrollment: Kent State has a total enrollment of 42,185 undergraduate and graduate students.

 Tuition: The tuition for the BSN program is $447 per credit hour for 122 total credit hours and 39 upper-division hours for graduation.
-There’s also a $75 per semester program program fee assessment.
+There’s also a $75 per semester program fee assessment.
 Financial aid and scholarships are available.

 Curriculum: They offer a blended BSN/MSN program and the option of participating in online or on-campus degree programs.

 Unique Features: Kent State has the largest nursing degree program in the country.
-Kent State has a total of nine regionally campuses, with the main campus located in Kent, Ohio.
+Kent State has a total of nine regional campuses, with the main campus located in Kent, Ohio.
 Graduates of this program have an NCLEX pass rate of 95-percent of the national average.